Our research is editorially independent but we may earn a commission for purchases made through our links.

 The Tobago Cays in the Grenadines showcase a variety of colorful hard and soft corals, fans and whips as well as being home to green turtles, nurse sharks and eagle rays that swim in the calm, azure-hued waters.
 Horseshoe Reef, frequently described as a kaleidoscope of colors, protects four of the five uninhabited islands that are all part of Tobago Cays Marine Park.
 This treasured area remains under the watchful eye of rangers who ensure the coral-reef system continues to thrive, with lots of tropical fish found in waters only five to 12-feet deep.
 If you’ve got your heart set on turtles, the protected grassy area right outside the beach of Baradel is the place to go.

-Anse Chastanet is made up of nearly 500 feet of dark, silvery sands, and is known as one of the best beaches on the southwest side of St. Lucia, dotted with palms and surrounded by steep, forested hillsides.
-It’s also the very best snorkeling spot on the island, with a coral reef teeming with fish just offshore.
+Anse Chastanet is not only one of the best resorts in St. Lucia, but it’s a famous snorkeling spot too.
+It is made up of nearly 500 feet of dark, silvery sands, and is dotted with palms and surrounded by steep, forested hillsides, with a coral reef teeming with fish just offshore.
 The reef runs anywhere from five to 20-feet deep on the shallow end, and up to 150-feet deep on the far end.
-In shallow waters look for octopus, needle fish, peacock flounders and turtles, or go down a bit deeper over dense coral growth to see moray eels, parrot fish, puffers and even sea horses.
+In shallow waters look for octopus, needlefish, peacock flounders and turtles, or go down a bit deeper over dense coral growth to see moray eels, parrot fish, puffers and even sea horses.

 Champagne Reef is a unique spot in Dominica, one of the Caribbean’s most spectacularly beautiful islands filled with unspoiled natural beauty, including a multitude of waterfalls and hot springs.
 Dominica’s subterranean geothermal activity pushes up through tiny cracks on the sea floor, filling the water with small, warm bubbles, giving the reef its name.
 Here, you’ll feel as if you’re swimming in your own giant bottle of bubbly as you snorkel with seahorses, frogfish, parrotfish and lobsters among the brilliant gardens of hard and soft coral.